 Duke Farms is a leader in environmental stewardship and inspires visitors to become informed stewards of the land.
 It is a place of education, enjoyment and research that enhances the environmental health of the region.
-Through the beauty of its natural setting, the diversity of its wildlife, and the scope and quality of its educational programs, demonstrations and research, Duke Farms inspires people to transform their approach to conservation and to start building a more sustainable future.
+Through the beauty of its natural setting, the diversity of its wildlife, and the scope and quality of its educational programs, demonstrations, and research, Duke Farms inspires people to adopt the attitude of stewardship, protect the earth, and start building a more sustainable future.

 James Buchanan (J.B.)
 Duke transformed more than 2,000 acres of farmland and woodlots into an extraordinary landscape known as Duke Farms.
 Consisting of nine manmade lakes, over 18 miles of roads, over 45 buildings and a bucolic landscape, Duke Farms is a testament to J.B.’s ingenuity, resourcefulness and determination.
 After J.B.’s death in 1925, his fortune was inherited by his daughter, Doris Duke.